 The document to which this cover statement is attached is submitted to oneM2M.
 Participation in, or attendance at, any activity of oneM2M, constitutes acceptance of and agreement to be bound by terms of the Working Procedures and the Partnership Agreement, including the Intellectual Property Rights (IPR) Principles Governing oneM2M Work found in Annex 1 of the Partnership Agreement.

-Title

-Semantic discovery in presence of as *network* of M2M service providers (M2MSP).
+Advanced Semantic Discovery in presence of as *network* of M2M Service Providers

 Description

-This use case could be considered as either the “use-case zero”, or a “parametric use-case” because it is suitable to be instantiated in many concrete cases.
+This use case is the “use-case zero”, a “parametric use-case” is suitable to be instantiated in many concrete cases of Advanced Semantic Discovery.
 It shows the importance of fixing, formalizing and extending:

 a) Formal Graph Topologies to capture most common scenarios involving networks of M2MSP;